TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-mongodbmigration.md

 ### **Using 3.2 and 3.6+**

-Upgrading to 3.6+ does not mean that you have to stop using 3.2 style change feed.
+Upgrading to 3.6+ doesn't mean that you have to stop using 3.2 style change feed.
 All features of 3.2 continue to be supported in 3.6+.
 Even the 3.2 endpoint will remain operational for certain client applications that you want to keep on 3.2 for longer than others.
 The 3.6+ update does not move or alter the data, because it occurs at the API and not the storage layer.

 ## **Recommended Documents**